mAbduqayum/python-workbook/007_birth_year/birth_year.md

-# Exercise 6: Birth Year Calculator
+# Exercise: Birth Year Calculator

 Write a program that calculates what year someone was born based on their current age.